thomasmaechler/Case-Study-Classification/README.md

     -- Model 3: Logistic Regression + Tomek Links
     -- Model 4: Logistic Regression + SMOTE + Tomek Links
     -- Model 5: Logistic Regression + KNN Classifier
- - We evaluated the results by looking at confusion matrix, AUC scores and F1 scores to decide which model would be best at predicting.
+ - We evaluated the results by looking at confusion matrix, AUC scores and F1 scores to decide which model would be the best at predicting offer responses.